RealTimeChris/BenchmarkSuite/ReadMe.md

 The `benchmark_stage` structure orchestrates each test:

 ### Methods
-- `runBenchmark()`: Executes a given lambda function, measuring performance.
+- `run_benchmark()`: Executes a given lambda function, measuring performance.
 By setting the name of the benchmark 'run' using a string literal, you are instantiating a single benchmark "entity" or "library" to have its data collected and compared, within the given benchmark stage.
 - `printResults()`: Displays detailed performance metrics and comparisons.

 ### Example Benchmark Definitions
-- **`runBenchmark`**: Executes a lambda function and tracks performance.
+- **`run_benchmark`**: Executes a lambda function and tracks performance.
   - `"glz::to_chars"`: A label for the function being benchmarked.
   - `"jsonifier_internal::toChars"`: An alternative implementation to compare.